 - Begin writing a detailed account of the incident in the Incident Report Form detailing information concerning the incident, individuals whom have been contacted, and actions that have been taken by staff.
-This log will be updated until the crisis is resolved. - Visit the student wherever they are being held, reassure the student, advise them to obtain the services of a lawyer, and offer to help in making these arrangements - Assist the student as necessary to arrange legal representation with the American Embassy or other embassy as necessary - Assist in contacting the American Embassy or other embassy as necessary, who will make contact with the student's friends and family if requested to do so - Co-operate with authorities in providing information as requested - Inform local teaching staff, administrators and partner organizations that the student will be absent, but do not give details. - X Assist the student in receiving any necessary counselling
+This log will be updated until the crisis is resolved. - Visit the student wherever they are being held, reassure the student, advise them to obtain the services of a lawyer, and offer to help in making these arrangements - Assist the student as necessary to arrange legal representation with the US Embassy or Consulate, or other embassy as necessary - Assist in contacting the US Embassy or Consulate, or other embassy as necessary, who will make contact with the student's friends and family if requested to do so - Co-operate with authorities in providing information as requested - Inform local teaching staff, administrators and partner organizations that the student will be absent, but do not give details. - × Assist the student in receiving any necessary counselling